Danish Siddiqui: Reactions

 The Taliban denied knowledge of his presence in the ambushed entourage and expressed their regret at his death.
 Days before completion of a successful offensive in Afghanistan, they blamed Siddiqui for not coordinating with their forces.
-His death was met with hate messages from Indian right wing trolls due his coverage of COVID-19, falsely accusing Siddiqui of selling images to Getty for profit.
 Siddique, a Reuters employee, was contractually obliged to not click or sell images to other agencies or media organisations such as Getty.

 Burial

 Siddiqui's coffin arrived in India, in the evening of 18 July 2021.
 The same night, his body was buried at the Jamia Millia Islamia graveyard.
 Hundreds attended the funeral.